-The below chart illustrates the diversity of the Board and executive officers:
+The below chart illustrates the diversity of the directors, director nominees and executive officers:

-Diversity Matrix (As of March 14, 2023)
+Diversity Matrix (As of April 27, 2023)

 Directors (1) Executive Officers (2)

 Female Male Female Male

-Gender Identity 3 8 3 4
+Gender Identity 4 9 3 4

 Demographic Background

 Asian (Indian) 1

+African American 1

 Hispanic or Latinx 1

 White 2 8 2 4

-(1) Includes eleven directors; following the retirement of Mr. Halperin at the meeting, 30% of the Board will consist of females.
+Includes the two directors who were appointed to the Board on May 3, 2023 (Mr. Lewis and Ms. Marcus); following the retirement of Messrs.
+Halperin, Monahan and Rosenfeld at the meeting, 40% of the Board will consist of females.